The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: The QKP hierarchy.

 Now let us consider the $\Gamma_+$-orbits in $\caM_\QKP$ and $\caM_\QKP/\Gamma_0$.
 Let $X_\fp$ be the singular curve obtained by identifying the two points $P$ and $\rho(P)$ together to form an ordinary double point and define $J_\R(X_\fp)$ to be the connected component of the identity of the real group

 \begin{lem} $J_\R(X_\fp)$ is an $S^1$-bundle over $J_\R(X)$. \end{lem} \begin{proof} Think of $L'$ as $L\in \Jac(X)$ equipped with an isomorphism between the fibres $L_P$ and $L_{\rho(P)}$.
 An isomorphism between $\overline{\rho^*L'}$ and $L'$ is a conjugate linear isomorphism of $\rho^*L$ with $L$ which identifies the fibre isomorphisms.
-Therefore, given a fixed isomorphism $\overline{\rho^*L}\simeq L$ we can only vary the fibre identification by a unimodular scaling, hence the fibres of $J_\R(X_\fp)$ are free $S^1$-orbits. \end{proof} As a corollary to remark \ref{rem:change_of_triv} and the previous lemma we see how the real groups $J_\R(X_\fp)$ and $J_\R(X)$ sit geometrically with respect to the QKP phase space $\caM_\QKP$.
+Therefore, given a fixed isomorphism $\overline{\rho^*L}\simeq L$ we can only vary the fibre identification by a unimodular scaling, hence the fibres of $J_\R(X_\fp)$ are free $S^1$-orbits. \end{proof} As a corollary to Remark \ref{rem:change_of_triv} and the previous lemma we see how the real groups $J_\R(X_\fp)$ and $J_\R(X)$ sit geometrically with respect to the QKP phase space $\caM_\QKP$.
 The equivalent theorem for the KP hierarchy is well-known and can be deduced from \cite{SegW}. \begin{thm} Suppose $W\in Gr_\QKP$ is of finite type, then the $\Gamma_+$-orbit of $L_W\in\caM_\QKP$ can be identified with the real group $J_\R(X_\fp)$, while the $\Gamma_+$-orbit of $[L_W]\in\caM_\QKP/\Gamma_0$ can be identified with $J_\R(X)$.
-Moreover, $L_W$ is of finite type if and only if it admits only finitely many independent non-stationary QKP flows. \end{thm} The last claim in this theorem is explained in \S\ref{subsec:QKPcurve} where we briefly discuss the reconstruction of the spectral curve from the QKP operator $L_W$ via its ring of commuting differential operators. \begin{rem} It is a natural question to ask whether there are any $W\in Gr_\QKP$ whose $\Gamma_+$-orbit lies entirely in the big cell.
-We can deduce the existence of such points by the chain of reasoning which connects certain QKP solutions with harmonic tori in $S^3$ and CMC tori in $\R^3$, but there is a more easily accessible collection of examples available.
-Namely, I claim that when the spectral curve is smooth and has genus $g\leq 2$ we can obtain QKP solutions which are globally defined (for $g=1$ one must avoid certain choices of $\caL$).
-This is quite easy to see.
+Moreover, $L_W$ is of finite type if and only if it admits only finitely many independent non-stationary QKP flows. \end{thm} The last claim in this theorem is explained in \S\ref{subsec:QKPcurve} where we briefly discuss the reconstruction of the spectral curve from the QKP operator $L_W$ via its ring of commuting differential operators. \begin{rem} It is natural to ask whether there are any $W\in Gr_\QKP$ whose $\Gamma_+$-orbit lies entirely in the big cell.
+When $X$ is smooth and has genus $g\leq 2$ there are always QKP solutions which are globally defined.
+To see this, we need to find $\caL$ of degree $g+1$ for which $\caL(-P-\rho P)\otimes L$ is non-special for all $L\in J_\R(X)$.
+This is trivial for $g=0$.
+More generally, this $J_\R(X)$-orbit lies in the real slice $\Pic_{g-1}(X)^\rho$ of $\Pic_{g-1}(X)$.
+For $g=1$ the orbit must avoid the unique special line bundle, namely the trivial bundle.
+Since $\Pic_{g-1}(X)^\rho$ has two connected components for $g=1$ we can take any $\caL(-P-\rho P)$ to be any point lying on the component not containing the trivial bundle.
+For $g=2$ the special line bundles of degree $g-1$ lie in the image of the map $X\to \Pic_{g-1}(X)$ which sends $Q$ to $\caO_X(Q)$.
+This image cannot intersect the real slice $\Pic_{g-1}(X)^\rho$, for if $\caO_X(Q)\simeq \caO_X(\rho Q)$ then $Q=\rho Q$, but $\rho$ has no fixed points.
+Hence for $g=2$ any choice of real line bundle $\caL$ of degree $3$ provides global solutions to the QKP hierarchy. \end{rem} We finish this section by discussing the $\Gamma_1$-orbits.
+Let us identify $\Gamma_1$ with $\C$ by $e^{z\zeta}\mapsto z$.
+We wish to characterise the homomorphism $\ell:\C\to J_\R(X)$.
+This is straightforward: $\ell(z)$ is obtained from the trivial bundle by twisting it by $e^{z\zeta}$ about $P$ and $\overline{\rho^*e^{z\zeta}}$ about $\rho(P)$.
+It follows that $\ell$ is uniquely determined by the property that